-Home printer buying guide: How to choose the best printer
+Home printer buying guide: How to choose a printer that best fits your needs

 Color inkjet printers comprise the bulk of the market simply because they can print just about anything: Essays, pie charts, or glossy photos, you name it.
 And today’s inkjet printers and all-in-ones are fast, often with print speeds that rival or surpass their laser counterparts.

 Laser printers are still a good bet for office settings when most of the printing that you need to do is in monochrome.
-For the most part, monochrome laser printers can be purchased at affordable prices, offer good print speed, and in some cases, provide prints at a lower cost per page than a color inkjet.
-But it’s not a given, and you have to decide whether to give up the flexibility that a color inkjet printer offers.
+For the most part, monochrome laser printers can be purchased at affordable prices, offer good print speed, and in most cases, provide prints at a lower cost per page than a color inkjet.
+But you have to decide whether to give up the flexibility that a color inkjet printer offers.
 Color laser printers are another option, but they generally have a higher cost per page printed than a color inkjet.

 In the past, laser printers have offered a higher page yield per cartridge than an inkjet printer.
 That’s changing, however, with some newer inkjet printers offering as many as 10,000 printed pages from a monochrome ink cartridge and 7,000 pages or more from each color cartridge.
 That translates into a lower cost per page, and less frequent cartridge changes.